Open-Technology-Foundation/openxchg/README.md

 This will:
 1. Check system requirements and install missing dependencies (Ubuntu/Debian)
 2. Download `openxchg` to `/usr/local/bin`
-3. Create configuration directory and config file at `~/.config/openxchg/config`
+3. Create system configuration at `/etc/openxchg/config`
-4. Set database path to `/var/lib/openxchg/xchg.db`
+4. Create database directory at `/var/lib/openxchg/` (world-writable with sticky bit)
-5. Prompt for your OpenExchangeRates.org API key
+5. Prompt for your OpenExchangeRates.org API key (recommended: use environment variable)

 ### Manual Installation